-An amount of \in 1,319 thousand (previous year's period: \in 1,276 thousand) was paid in pension benefits to former members of the Management Board and to their surviving dependants.
-In addition to these amounts, short-term benefits and deferred bonus components as well as severance payments totaling \in 2,566 thousand (previous year's period : \in 3,409 thousand) were paid to former members of the Management Board.
+An amount of \leqslant 1,319 thousand (previous year's period: \leqslant 1,276 thousand) was paid in pension benefits to former members of the Management Board and to their surviving dependants.
+In addition to these amounts, short-term benefits and deferred bonus components as well as severance payments totaling \leqslant 2,566 thousand (previous year's period: \leqslant 3,409 thousand) were paid to former members of the Management Board.